One Teen’s Story of Becoming Addicted to Prescription Painkillers.

 At the time, Mike didn’t understand it was possible to recover from a drug addiction.
 He was hopeless, and believed that his life was over—literally.
 After seven months of smoking heroin, he started shooting up the drug.
 “I knew I was screwed.
 I was full of fear about the future.
 I felt suicidal,” Mike says.
 “If my parents hadn’t gotten me help, I would be in jail or homeless or dead or about to die right now.”

 Toward the end of his first year of high school, Mike got caught on campus with heroin and was sent to a drug treatment program organized by the school, which is when his parents learned that he was using.
 He started skipping school so he wouldn’t have to go to the treatment sessions, and even spent a month in another city, couch-surfing in the apartments of other people addicted to drugs who he knew.
-When he eventually returned home, his parents sent him to rehab.
+When he eventually returned home, his parents sent him to rehab for his opioid dependence.
 He has been sober for two years and is currently in college, studying to become a therapist at a drug and alcohol treatment center.

-Mindfulness Is Key to Recovery
+Mindfulness is Key to Recovery

 Some think one part of the solution to opioid misuse is to increase emotional awareness.
 “In our society, I believe there is a direct line between ignoring internal turmoil and an uptick in the use of pain medication,” Monroe says.
 “We don’t have conversations with our friends and family members about difficult things.”
 As a result, our negative feelings spiral, and we seek chemical means to numb them, he says.